 - Niche channels may be missing: While thousands of apps are available, some specialty channels found on cable aren’t offered

 DirecTV Stream (formerly AT&T TV) delivers live cable channels over the internet without requiring a satellite dish.
 After AT&T sold 70% of DirecTV to TPG Capital in 2021, TPG acquired full ownership in 2025, making DirecTV a standalone company.
-The service targets viewers who want something close to traditional cable but delivered through streaming.
+When we tested the service in early 2026, the channel lineup closely matched traditional cable bundles, targeting viewers who want cable delivered through streaming.

 DirecTV Stream offers four package tiers in 2026: Entertainment ($70/mo, 75+ channels), Choice ($90/mo, 105+ channels), Ultimate ($105/mo, 140+ channels), and Premier ($155/mo, 150+ channels).
 Each tier builds on the previous one, adding more sports, entertainment, and premium networks.